• Skip to primary navigation

 Making these kinda feels like a little cooking magic.
 Take a look at the before and after pics; it’s a little hard to believe some eggs and baking can do that.
 They’re great for little breakfast bites, appetizers, or sides, and get a ton of compliments at potlucks and holiday gatherings.
 Also, you’re not limited to only making them with leftover mashed potatoes.
 I’ve made mashed potatoes plenty of times just to make these.

 For other potato recipes to serve during the holidays, you can also try these garlic Parmesan sweet potato stacks which also use a muffin tin.
 Also, try out these crispy garlic Parmesan smashed potatoes or some loaded mashed potato balls which are even crispier than these puffs.
-There’s also a sweet potato casserole which is a staple with my family during the holidays.
+There’s also this sweet potato casserole which is a staple with my family during the holidays or this twice-baked potato casserole.
 But back to the recipe, let’s start making some puffs!

 How To Make Mashed Potato Puffs (1 Min Video)